Astrophotography in the city

 - If you combine multiple nights of shooting, you can collect a lot more data, resulting in better images.
 That is hard to do if you have to drive out of the city every time you shoot.

 - The obvious: light pollution.
-That means no Milky Way shots, no Hydrogen-alpha nebulae (unless you are using dedicated astronomy cameras) and trying to deal with it in post.
+That means no Milky Way shots, no Hydrogen-alpha nebulae (unless you are using filters or a dedicated astronomy camera) and trying to deal with it in post.

 - Temperature: City centres are usually a few degrees warmer than the countryside.
 While it is better for us humans, it tends to increase the sensor noise your image.